saibhreas/mdbuM001/Unit4.md

 What are some of the uses for the $ sign in MQL?

     $ denotes an operator
-    $ singifies value rather than name  (like string literal)
+    $ signifies value rather than name  (like string literal)

 Quiz 2: $expr

 Which of the following statements will find all the companies that have more employees than the year in which they were founded?

-*this is a very confusing question.  there is no number of employiees listed at the date of the origin, so I think I am answering "how many companines have more employees than the values of the year in which they were founded? e.g: founded in 2010, they have more than 2010 employees.
-I think was done to use the $ as string literal for $founded_year*
+*this is a very confusing question.  there is no number of employees listed at the date of the origin, so I think I am answering "how many companines have more employees than the values of the year in which they were founded? e.g: founded in 2010, they have more than 2010 employees.*

-    db.companis.find(
+    db.companies.find(
       { "expr": { "$gte" ["$founded_year", "$number_of_employees"]}}
     ).count()